Ex-student gets probation program in body fluids case

 HARTFORD, Conn. – A white former Connecticut university student accused of smearing body fluids on her black roommate's belongings has been allowed into a probation program that could result in criminal charges being erased from her record.

-Eighteen-year-old Brianna Brochu's request for accelerated rehabilitation was granted Monday by a state judge in Hartford.
-Misdemeanor charges will be erased if she successfully completes a period of probation.
+A state judge in Hartford on Monday granted 18-year-old Brianna Brochu's request for accelerated rehabilitation.
+Misdemeanor criminal mischief and breach of peace charges will be erased if she successfully completes two years of probation and 200 hours of community service.

-Police say the former University of Hartford student wrote on Instagram in October about rubbing used tampons on her roommate's backpack and putting her roommate's toothbrush "where the sun doesn't shine."
+Police said the former University of Hartford student wrote on Instagram in October about rubbing used tampons on her roommate's backpack and putting her roommate's toothbrush "where the sun doesn't shine."
+She also called her roommate "Jamaican Barbie," and wrote that she put moldy clam dip in her roommate's lotions and spit in her coconut oil, police said.

-Her roommate, Chennel Rowe, says she developed throat pain.
-Rowe did not oppose the probation program request.
+Her roommate, Chennel Rowe, said she developed throat pain.
+Rowe attended the court hearing and did not oppose the probation program request Monday, saying she hoped Brochu would "change her ways."

-Civil rights advocates called for hate crime charges, but a prosecutor concluded there was no evidence of hate crimes.
+Civil rights advocates called for hate crime charges.
+State NAACP President Scot X. Esdaile called it "blatant racism," but Hartford State's Attorney Gail Hardy said there was no evidence of hate crimes.

+Brochu's attorney, Tom Stevens, has said Brochu and Rowe had a falling out and Brochu's actions were not racially motivated.
+Both women had asked school officials for a change in roommates.

+Stevens apologized on Brochu's behalf Monday.
+He said Brochu wanted to apologize sooner, but he advised her not to because of a potential civil lawsuit.